 BP launches Target Neutral, our carbon offsetting programme for customers.

 - BP and DuPont form joint venture Butamax to develop bio-isobutanol, an advanced biofuel.

 - BP begins using a carbon price in investment decisions.

 BP becomes the largest operator of Brazil biofuels among our oil and gas peers.

 BP starts participating in the Oil and Gas Climate Initiative.

 - BP signs up to the World Bank Zero Routine Flaring by 2030 initiative.

 - BP joins the Climate and Clean Air Coalition’s Oil and Gas Methane Partnership.

-- BP launches Zhuhai 3 petrochemical plant, delivering 65% lower GHG emissions than comparable plants.
+- BP starts up Zhuhai 3 petrochemical plant, delivering 65% lower GHG emissions than comparable plants.

-- BP is world’s first supplier of commercial jet biofuel using existing infrastructure at Norway’s Oslo airport..
+BP is the world’s first supplier of commercial jet biofuel using existing infrastructure at Norway’s Oslo airport.